Twist of Fate (1954 film)

-Twist of Fate, also known as Beautiful Stranger, is a 1954 British and American mystery film noir directed by David Miller and starring Ginger Rogers and Herbert Lom.
+Twist of Fate (UK title: Beautiful Stranger; also known as Lifeline) is a 1954 British and American mystery film noir directed by David Miller and starring Ginger Rogers and Herbert Lom.
+It was written by Carl Nystrom and Robert Westerby from a story by David Miller and Alford Van Ronkel.

 Plot

 Joan Victor, an actress known as "Johnny" to her friends, is living in Cannes, France, where she and financier Louis Galt plan to marry as soon as he gets a divorce.

-Marie Galt and her brothers run Louis's firm and have become suspicious of his business methods.
+Louis's wife Marie and her brothers control Louis's firm and have become suspicious of his business methods.
 Marie is unaware that Louis is the ringleader of a gang that deals in counterfeit gold coins.

 In a casino Johnny runs into Emile Landosh, an acquaintance.
 He claims a need for money due to his wife's medical bills, so Johnny offers him a loan.
 Emile, however, is a criminal and in debt to Louis.

-After overhearing Marie and realising Louis might be lying about the divorce, Johnny confronts him, then angrily leaves and drives her car off the road, leaving it damaged.
+Johnny overhears Marie at the beauty salon and realises Louis might be lying about the divorce.
+Johnny confronts him, then angrily leaves and drives her car off the road, leaving it damaged.
 She seeks help at the home of Pierre Clement, an artist.
 The two begin seeing each other, with Pierre teaching her how to use a pottery wheel.

 Luigi, a thug who works for Louis, is pressuring Emile to repay what he owes.
 In desperation, Emile breaks into Johnny's villa and steals a bracelet.
 When he gives it to Luigi as settlement of his debt, it arouses suspicions from Louis that his lover and Emile must be having an affair, because he'd given it to Johnny as a gift.

-Pierre proposes marriage to Johnny and she accepts.
+Pierre proposes marriage to Johnny, and she accepts.
 Emile overhears an argument between Johnny and Louis and eventually realises that she believes Louis has found out about Pierre, whereas he suspects Emile.

-Emile is caught trying to crack a safe.
+Louis catches Emile trying to crack a safe.
 During a struggle with him, Louis is shot with his own gun.
 Johnny and Pierre arrive just as Emile is trying to hide the body.
 They tie up Emile and are driving him to the police when they are intercepted by Luigi.
-A policeman shoots Luigi, but he is still able to kill Emile.
+Emile slips free of his bonds and runs for a bay where Louis' associates arrive with a boat.
+Pierre pursues him, leading to a running fistfight on the coastal cliffs.
+Meanwhile, the police have been investigating Louis and Johnny; a policeman shoots Luigi, but he is still able to kill Emile.
+Johnny and Pierre are absolved of all suspicion by Emile's dying confession.